Flood Advisory issued for Haines Borough and Klukwan by NWS - NewsBreak

 weather.gov

-Effective: 2022-09-27 14:00:00 PDT Expires: 2022-09-27 20:00:00 PDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: Avoid tossing burning cigarettes on the ground, parking hot vehicles on dry vegetation, and using equipment that can cause sparks.
-Follow all fire restrictions.
-Find links to restrictions at weather.gov/medford/wildfire.
-One less spark, one less wildfire.
-Gather your fire evacuation kit now.
-Collect essentials you don`t want to lose and prioritize your checklist.
-Visit ready.gov/kit for more information.
-Familiarize yourself with your evacuation plan.
-Where will you go?
-How will you get there?
-Who will you call to let others know your are safe?
-Visit ready.gov/wildfires for more information.
-A Red Flag Warning means that critical fire weather conditions are either occurring now or will shortly.
-These conditions promote rapid spread of fire which may become life threatening.
-Evacuate if ordered to, or if a fire threatens.
-Target Area: Klamath Basin and the Fremont-Winema National Forest RED FLAG WARNING REMAINS IN EFFECT FROM 2 PM THIS AFTERNOON TO 8 PM PDT THIS EVENING FOR STRONG GUSTY WIND AND LOW RH FOR FIRE WEATHER ZONES 284, 285, AND 624 * AFFECTED AREA...In northern California...the northeastern portions of Fire Weather Zone 284, and most of Fire Weather Zone 285, including the Barnes Fire.
+Effective: 2022-09-27 14:00:00 PDT Expires: 2022-09-27 20:00:00 PDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: Plan now to avoid using equipment that could cause sparks during the period when critical weather conditions are possible.
+Visit weather.gov/medford/wildfire for links to fire restrictions in your area.
+A Fire Weather Watch means that critical fire weather conditions are possible during the valid watch time.
+These conditions could promote the rapid spread of wildfires which could become life- threatening.
+Check weather.gov/medford for forecast updates and a possible upgrade of the this watch to a Red Flag Warning.
+Target Area: Klamath Basin and the Fremont-Winema National Forest FIRE WEATHER WATCH REMAINS IN EFFECT FROM TUESDAY AFTERNOON THROUGH TUESDAY EVENING FOR STRONG GUSTY WIND AND LOW RH FOR FIRE WEATHER ZONES 284, 285, AND 624 * IMPACTS...Any fires that develop will likely spread rapidly. * AFFECTED AREA...In northern California...the northeastern portions of Fire Weather Zone 284, and most of Fire Weather Zone 285, including the Barnes Fire.
 In Oregon...Fire Weather Zone 624 south and east of a line from Hoyt Creek to Klamath Falls. * WIND...South to southwest 10 to 20 mph gusting to 30 to 35 mph. * HUMIDITY...9 to 15 percent. * DETAILED URL...View the hazard area in detail at https://www.wrh.noaa.gov/map/?wfo=mfr

 Comments / 0